-- All consultations are currently conducted via phone, email, or Zoom.
-If you request a Zoom appointment, we will send you the link five minutes before your scheduled time.
+- Consultations are conducted via phone or Zoom.
+If you request a Zoom appointment, we will send you the link a few minutes before your scheduled time.

 - Confidentiality: Your discussions with our attorney and other staff are protected by attorney/client privilege.
 We will not discuss your case with your parents, friends, spouses, or the University of Maryland without your written consent.

 - Eligibility: Please note that this service is for the University of Maryland, College Park students ONLY.
 Those registered as full-time students at the University of Maryland College Park are eligible for this free service.

 - Appointment Request Form: If you are seeking advice regarding an immigration-related issue, please click on the appropriate request box below depending on whether you are an international student or an undocumented student.
-Appointments are scheduled usually on the second Wednesday of the month from September to May, excluding January.
+Appointments are typically scheduled on the second Wednesday of the month from September to May, excluding January.

 - Referrals: Contact our office via email at email@example.com for an immigration attorney referral list.

 Grad Legal Aid values and supports equal opportunity, inclusion, accessibility, and diversity for all students.
 Our office welcomes all students regardless of their citizenship status.
 Undocumented students, with or without Deferred Action for Childhood Arrivals (DACA), who are enrolled at the University of Maryland College Park are treated identically to any other U.S. citizen or permanent resident student.

 Students seeking immigration-related advice can schedule an appointment with our immigration attorney.
 You may also find support on campus at Immigrant and